 High salaries are not common among writers, and most people choose the role because of the joint benefits of being their own boss and doing something they enjoy.
-However, some writers, particularly those who have had their work adapted for the big screen, have gone on to earn respectable sums.
+However, a small minority of writers, particularly those who have had their work adapted for the big screen, have gone on to earn large sums.

 - Newspapers and magazines

 - Film studios

 Many successful writers find work by building up contacts in the field they wish to move into.
 An agent can be employed to provide advice and to help secure contracts.
 Useful publications include Writers' Forum, The Writers' & Artists' Yearbook and The Writer's Handbook as well as their online equivalents.